codenowinc/level_one_curriculum/front_end_development/all_about_style.md

 # All About Style
 CSS stands for Cascading Style Sheets.
 It is a style sheets language that is used to describe the presentation of an HTML document.
-What this means is if HTML is strictly used to describe the content on your web page, CSS is used strictly to describe how that content looks and is laid out.
+What this means is if HTML is strictly used to describe the content on your web page, CSS is used strictly to describe how that content looks and is positioned on the web page.

 CSS can be applied to HTML in a few different ways.
 We'll be writing our CSS in the separate CSS files your created on day one of the workshop.